marvlm/agnostic-agile-es/README.md

 [//]: <> (I will respect the unique context of my customer, and strive to remove any constraints that hinder agility, in the best way that I know how.)
 Respetaré el contexto único de mi cliente y me esforzaré para remover cualquier impedimento que obstaculice la agilidad de la mejor forma en que mi conocimiento me lo permita.

+[//]: <> (To share, learn and improve.)
+**5. Compartir, aprender y mejorar**

+[//]: <> (I will gladly share my own knowledge and experiences honestly, with other fellow practitioners and framework custodians alike, helping to continuously improve our common lean and agile practices.
+This includes providing constructive feedback where and when appropriate in the most respectful way, so that all may benefit for the sake of learning and continuous improvement.)
+Compartiré con alegría y entusiasmo mis conocimientos y experiencias honestamente con otros compañeros agilistas, ayudando continuamente a mejorar nuestras prácticas comunes sobre lean y agilidad.
+Esto incluye proveer feedback constructivo donde y cuando sea apropiado de la forma más respetuosa posible, para que todos puedan beneficiarse del aprendizaje y la mejora continua.

 [//]: <> (Agnostic Agile)